YaharaOctanis/Rusty-Engine/README.md

 ### Can I use it in a commercial application?
 What licence does it use?

-Yes, Rusty Engine is avalible under the terms of the GNU Affero General Public License v3.0.
+Yes you can, Rusty Engine is avalible under the terms of the GNU Affero General Public License v3.0.
 Refer to LICENCE for more information.

 ### Is it cross-platform?

 Thankfully SDL takes care of the most platform specifics, so the engine is currently not really platform bound.
-However it is a bit tricky to get it compiled on other platforms in the current state.
+However it is a bit tricky to get it compiled on other platforms in it's current state.
 It requires C++11 compiler and you'll have to link required SDL libraries.
 In some cases you may have to add some forward declarations or fix some smaller things that Visual Studio fixes for you.
-As my C++ knowledge is lacking.
+Most of which are a result of my lacking knowledge of C++ or just pure laziness.
 There is a known problem when working with iOS.
 SDL window creation and renderer initialization produce black screen, unless resolution of window is set to (0, 0).
-Check World::init() function or change resolution constants.
+Check and edit World::init() function or change resolution constants.

 ### Do you plan to finish, maintain and upgrade it?

-Yes, I do want to finish it, while also make a few games with it.
-I will keep engine up to date as long as I have the need for it, or as long as the community finds use for it.
+Yes, I do want to finish it, and also make a few games with it.
+I will keep engine up to date as long as I have the need for it, or as long as anyone finds use for it.
 Upgrades however will come from community demand or personal ideas for new features.

-### How can I help?
+### Can I help?

-My attempt at creating collisions with physical response was rather horrible.
-To be honest I only bothered with it since assignement didn't allow the use of existing libraries.
-So...
-If you have the skills or if you like the challenge, you can fork repository, create fully working physics for rigidbodies and create a pull request.
-I'll check it out and if I'm satisfied with it, I'll merge it with master.
-Otherwise I'll just implement third-party physics engine of my choice.

-But for other features I want to continue development on my own.
-However you can still help, by using the engine to help uncover bugs.
-Fixing my grammar also helps.
-Also by telling others about the engine helps by motivating me to work on it.
+I appreciate your enthusiasm, but for now I want to continue development on my own.

 ### What is all this junk in main.cpp?